IBM/augment-watson-services-to-whatsapp/README.md

 ![](doc/source/images/twilioSettings.png)

-- In **WhatsApp Sandbox Settings** page, under **Sandbox Configuration**, there will be a field called **WHEN A MESSAGE COMES IN**, replace the existing URL in that field with the `URL` obtained by deploying the backend application from [Step 3](#3-deploy-the-server-application-on-ibm-cloud-foundry), finally click on **Save** to save the configuration.
+- In **WhatsApp Sandbox Settings** page, under **Sandbox Configuration**, there will be a field called **WHEN A MESSAGE COMES IN**, replace the existing URL in that field with the `URL` obtained by deploying the framework from [Step 3](#3-deploy-the-server-application-on-ibm-cloud-foundry), finally click on **Save** to save the configuration.

 ![](doc/source/images/whatsappSandbox.png)

 >NOTE: Sometimes the changes are not saved in Twilio WhatsApp Sandbox Settings even after clicking on save, reload the page to enusre the `URL` that you have entered in **WHEN A MESSAGE COMES IN** field is reflecting over there.
-If you still see the old URL over there then enter the `URL` from [Step 3](#3-deploy-the-server-application-on-ibm-cloud-foundry) again and save it.
+If you still see the old URL over there then enter the `URL` from [Step 2](#2-deploy-the-server-application-on-ibm-cloud-foundry) again and save it.

 - Now the Backend server is configured in Twilio, any message that you send from WhatsApp from this point will go to the backend server via Twilio WhatsApp Sandbox.
 However to reply back to you from WhatsApp the backend server needs to establish connection with Twilio.